Frequently Asked Questions

 Q. Are your Jewelry products made in the United States?

 A. In large part yes, though some of the stones we use come from other parts of the world.
 All of our creative work is done from Genoa, Nevada, where we have approximately 750 square feet of combined Jewelry design and manufacturing space.
 The majority of the rough rock we use is mined in the U.S., along with the raw silver that becomes the foundation for sterling silver sheet and wire.
 Hill Tribe Silver beads are from northern Thailand.
-Most of the finished turquoise we employ comes from mines in Arizona, Nevada and California.
+Most of the finished turquoise we employ comes from mines in Arizona, Nevada, New Mexico and California.
 Some of the semi-precious stones we used come from outside the U.S., including amber from Poland, spiny oyster shell from Baja California, Mexico, and coral from reefs in the Indo-Pacific and Pacific oceans.
 When we employ 3rd-party Pendants in our Jewelry these are most always Native American pieces from the U.S. Southwest.

 Q. Do you make all of your Jewelry or is some of it manufactured by others?